david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

         loop.close()

 I can see the stupor in your face.

-Did not you show me you were to take me to a new universe away from Threads and Process , and OS limitation to an  unblocked world of cooperative multitasking ?
+Did not you say you were to take me to a new universe away from Threads and Process , and OS limitations to an  unblocked world of cooperative multitasking ?
-Did not you showed me what the Gods and Prophets, listed in that immense   Reference above  have  said ?
+Did not you show me what the Gods and Prophets, listed in that immense   Reference above  have  said ?
-How is that you are talking one more time about Threads and asyncio all mixed up toguether ?
+How is that you are talking about Threads and asyncio all mixed up together ?

+Our friend requests (for humans)  can not be used any longer in this new universe without pain.
+And meanwhile we await for a new and  awaitable requests for humans, we have now aiohttp.

 Fortunately Andrew Svetlov created aiohttp and we can use it for cases like this.
-Our friend requests can not be used any longer
 Andrew Svetlov and Mariatta Wijaya, in [4] and [5], provided us with some examples we will use here

-This is the fist solution we listed aboved :